 AIM OF THE PROGRAMME:

 The project was established to ensure access to education for the children of the poor and marginalised population of tea plantation workers (Tea Garden) in Sylhet district in the northern region of Bangladesh.

 The programme is based on three pillars: -Development of secondary education in the area -Improvement of the quality of teaching and learning outcomes for vulnerable children -Development and sensitisation of the local community in particular for the right to education of girls.

 The project stems from the collaboration with the Catholic Diocese of Sylhet, which has developed a network of primary schools in 35 tea plantation communities, but from the beginning has included the involvement of Muslim and Hindu groups to encourage better integration and interreligious dialogue starting with the younger generation.
-This educational programme directly benefits 400 boys and girls aged 12 to 17 and their families, local primary and secondary school teachers following retraining programmes, and indirectly affects over 10,000 people living in the tea garden communities.

 THE PROGRAMME IN BRIEF: